Skip to content

 • 1 per week: You’re leaving significant revenue on the table

-• 2-3 per week: Sweet spot for most creators — consistent revenue without fatigue
+• 2–3 per week: Sweet spot for most creators — consistent revenue without subscriber fatigue

-• 4 per week: Works if your content quality is high and offers are varied
+• 4 per week: Works when your content quality is high and offers are genuinely varied

-• Daily: Too frequent for most audiences — causes unsubs and “message blindness”
+• Daily: Too frequent for most audiences — causes unsubscribes and “message blindness”

-Monitor your unsub rate after mass messages.
-If you see a spike in unsubscribes within 24 hours of sending, you’re either sending too often or your content doesn’t match the hype.
+Monitor your unsubscribe rate after mass messages.
+If you see a spike in cancellations within 24 hours of sending, you’re either sending too often or your content doesn’t match the hype in the hook.

 A/B Testing Your Messages